tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 .. figure:: global_marine_data/intro16.png
     :alt:
+|

-Replace the text in the "dataset.yaml" file with the following.
-Note that the units block is particularly important (you will get an error message if a variable doesn't have units), and that variable names match between retriever.yaml and dataset.yaml.
+Replace the text in the "dataset.yaml" file with the following code-block.

+ - Note that the units block is particularly important (you will get an error message if a variable doesn't have units)
+ - Variable names must match between retriever.yaml and dataset.yaml.
-Variables not desired from retriever.yaml can be left out of dataset.yaml.
+ - Variables not desired from retriever.yaml can be left out of dataset.yaml.
+ - The structure is similar to the retriever, with an addition "attrs" (attributes, or metadata) header block at the top
+ - Notice the QC attributes.
+We will cover this capability in the next steps.

 .. code-block:: yaml
   :linenos: